Anon-Planet/thgtoa/guide.md

 ##### Configuration of the Whonix Gateway VM:

-For this to work,Wewill need to change some configurations on the Whonix Gateway VM. we will need to add a DHCP client to the Whonix Gateway to receive IP addresses from the network.
+For this to work, we will need to change some configurations on the Whonix Gateway VM. we will need to add a DHCP client to the Whonix Gateway to receive IP addresses from the network.
 To do those changes the Host OS will still have to have internet access allowed for now.

 So here is how: